 Lake Thurmond, also known as Clarks Hill Lake, sits on the border between South Carolina and Georgia.
 It’s one of the largest reservoirs east of the Mississippi, with over 71,000 acres of water and more than 1,000 miles of shoreline.
 Anglers come here for striped bass, largemouth bass, crappie, and catfish.
 The lake has plenty of room to spread out, whether you’re casting from a boat, the bank, or one of the many piers.
 The clear water and mix of shallow coves and deeper channels make it a solid spot year-round.
 Local tournaments happen often, but you don’t need to be a pro to catch something good.
 Just bring some gear, a little patience, and you’ll probably go home with a story or two.
 It’s a place where fishing still feels like fishing—no fuss, just time well spent on the water.

-8. Lake Robinson
+8. Lake Greenwood

 7. Lake Wateree